pierian-co/Adobe-Target-Reusable-Experience-Templates/Features/Collapsible toaster without close button.md

-# Collapsable Toastr with Close button
+# Collapsable Toaster without Close button
 Following properties of the template can be customized as per individual requirements.

 1. initialDelay - used to delay the occurence of template in miliseconds